How to make Christmas soap with this easy recipe.

 Use it like you would any other soap.
 The golden mica will disappear when you rinse your body.

-Here are other DIY articles you may like:
+Here are other Christmas DIY ideas you may like: